discourse/discourse-perspective-api/README.md

 ## Data Explorer Queries

-If you choose standard mode, use `post_etiquette_toxicity`.
-Otherwise, replace them to `post_etiquette_severe_toxicity`.
+If you choose standard mode, use `post_perspective_toxicity`.
+Otherwise, replace them to `post_perspective_severe_toxicity`.
 For most toxic categories and users, I choose a probability 0.85 as the threshold.

 Most toxic categories: